WNFM (TV): Programming

-At one point as a UPN affiliate, WNFM aired an hour-long lifestyle/entertainment magazine program called D'Latinos Morning News in Spanish on weekday mornings from 7 until 8.
-Eventually, the show moved to low-powered Azteca América affiliate WTPH-LP.
+At one point as a UPN affiliate, WNFM aired an hour-long lifestyle/entertainment magazine program called D'Latinos Morning News in Spanish on weekdays from 7 to 8 a.m.
+Eventually, the show moved to low-power Azteca América affiliate WTPH-LP.
 In late-August 2006 through a news share agreement, ABC affiliate WZVN-TV began producing a nightly half-hour prime time newscast called ABC 7 Gulfshore News at 10 on My TV 8.
 This was the second show established in the time slot behind long dominant Fox affiliate WFTX-TV.
 Since WZVN shares a news department with NBC affiliate WBBH-TV, some personalities seen on that station were also seen on the WNFM broadcast.

 On March 26, 2007, CBS affiliate WINK-TV began airing a 10pm newscast on WXCW only a few weeks after WINK entered into a shared services agreement with WXCW's new owner.
 Within mere days, it leapfrogged Gulfshore News at 10 and became competitive with WFTX in a manner WNFM's newscast could not.
-The show was quietly discontinued at the end of the 2006-07 television season on May 25, 2007.
+The show was quietly discontinued at the end of the 2006–07 television season on May 25, 2007.